lisp-mirror/eql5-android/build-eql5/README-ANDROID.txt

-You may have noticed that there's no executable included, like 'eql5' on the desktop; even if you try to compile it, it would still build a shared library (because this is the way Android works -- your Qt 'main()' function will be called from Java when launching an app).
+You may have noticed that there's no executable included, like 'eql5' on the desktop; even if you try to compile it, it would still build a shared library (because this is the way android works -- your Qt 'main()' function will be called from Java when launching an app).